NickToony/cc-train-network/README.md

 # ComputerCraft Train Network

-A collection of LUA scripts that combine to create a fully automated train network.
+A collection of LUA scripts that combine to create a fully automated train network in Minecraft, using ComputerCraft and RailCraft.
 The intention is that users may request a train, set a location, and the train will calculate a route to that location while enforcing a block-based signaling system.

 This is a rewrite of my original system, which I lost half the code for.
 This time the code will hopefully be better structured and easier to maintain.
 It's a work in progress, and **does not yet work**.